 - Action: Conduct an annual peak season parking utilization count in Downtown. - Reasoning: While each recommended strategy is intended to result in behavior change, the effectiveness of each strategy (and potential unintended consequences) cannot be monitored without a regular data collection program.
-Implementing a data collection program will allow the Town to test new strategies, monitor progress, and utilize data-driven triggers to indicate when new management strategies are needed. - Intended Outcomes: Transparency in the development and implementation of parking management strategies; facilitation of a data-driven approach to parking management. - Additional Resources Needed: None (Staff time to conduct counts and process results, assuming 2 data collection days per year).
+Implementing a data collection program will allow the Town to test new strategies, monitor progress, and utilize data-driven triggers to indicate when new management strategies are needed. - Intended Outcomes: Transparency in the development and implementation of parking management strategies; facilitation of a data-driven approach to parking management. - Implementation: - o Cost: Low - Staff Impact: Low to Moderate Staff time to conduct counts and process results, assuming 2 data collection days per year